michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 ### Step 1 The AML Workflow

 We start with an Azure Machine Learning "experiment" (or a file, see [Step 2 Second Way](#step-2-second-way)) or what I like to call data science workflow (I'll use the word workflow here).
-In it I've fed some cleansed data into a k-means clustering algorithm.
+In it I've fed some cleansed data into a k-means clustering algorithm (I like this brief post on [k-means](http://stanford.edu/~cpiech/cs221/handouts/kmeans.html) and it's got python snippets as well!).

-This workflow is for text feature extraction, selection and clustering based on extracted features as n-grams (see the thrid paragraph [here](https://michhar.github.io/posts/a-python-flask-webapp-gets-smart) for a quick explanation of this workflow and n-grams).
+This workflow is for text feature extraction, selection and clustering based on extracted features as n-grams (check out the intro [here](https://michhar.github.io/posts/a-python-flask-webapp-gets-smart) for a quick explanation of this workflow and n-grams).
 I have one workflow with an _a priori_ value for the centroids of 10 for the k-means algorithm.
-Here's a screenshot of the workflow (starting dataset is a listing of 500 Wikipedia articles, cleaned up, along with some category labels for "groundtruth" comparisons later).
+Here's a screenshot of the workflow (starting dataset is a listing of 500 Wikipedia articles, cleaned up, along with some category labels for "groundtruth" comparisons later - remember k-means is [unsupervised](http://machinelearningmastery.com/supervised-and-unsupervised-machine-learning-algorithms/)).

 ![show training workflow]({{ site.baseurl }}/resources/images/cm_workflow.png)